Eunoe

-Upon completing his or her sentence in Purgatory, a soul is washed in the rivers Lethe and Eunoe (in that order) by Matilda.
-It is unclear who Matilda was in real life, but, nonetheless, her function is to cause the penitent to forget his or her sins (now that these sins have been purged) and then sip from the waters of Eunoe so that the soul may enter heaven full of the strength of his or her life's good deeds.
+Upon completing one's sentence in Purgatory, a soul is washed in the rivers Lethe and Eunoe (in that order) by Matelda.
+It is unclear who Matelda was in real life, but, nonetheless, her function is to cause the penitent to forget their sins (now that these sins have been purged) and then sip from the waters of Eunoe so that the soul may enter heaven full of the strength of their life's good deeds.

 In Purg.
 XXXIII, in the concluding lines of that canto and of the entire cantica, Dante makes particular reference to the dolce ber ("sweet draught") of Eunoe when he explains that he wished he possessed greater space to write of the water that "ne'er would satiate me."

 The word "eunoe" is one of Dante's many neologisms presumably derived from Greek "eu-," meaning "good" and "noe," meaning "mind."